rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 # Write What Where?
 The plan so far is to call `OpenProcess()` to get a handle to the notepad.exe process, then call `WriteProcessMemory()` to write shellcode somewhere in the RX region described above.
 But where exactly?

 When the compiler builds an .exe, it allocates the memory regions in chunks.
-This means that most of the time there will be an area at the end of the region that is empty, and is the perfect place to store code without clobbering any existing functions/instructions which may crash the application.
+This means that most of the time there will be an area at the end of the region that is empty and is the perfect place to store code without clobbering any existing functions/instructions which may crash the application.
 This is known as a "code cave".

 According to the output of `!address` above, the region we're interested in ends at address `0x7ff7e7f46000`, so let's examine the memory just before the ending address.
 We can start with `0x800` (`2048`) bytes as a guess: